Reviews: Humanist Vampire Seeking Consenting Suicidal Person From TIFF 2023

 killings.

 Louis-Seize and co-writer Christine Doyon explore the themes of assisted suicide and consensual death – even making the metaphor explicit in a scene at the end involving a patient receiving medical assistance in dying.
 Where the comparison falls flat, however, is that while Paul and Sasha’s actions and choices are always their own, they aren’t given many other options by the narrative.
 Paul was initially driven to depression by relentless bullying, and his dying wish is to lash out at everyone who bullied him.
 Though he’s technically free to go back to his “normal” life afterwards, his night out with Sasha succeeds only in making his existing situation significantly worse.
-Sasha meanwhile can either kill others or die of
+Sasha meanwhile can either kill others or die of starvation, a dichotomy she overcomes by finding a way to kill ethically instead of in cold blood.

 The supporting cast – with two notable exceptions – is sparingly characterized.
 Paul’s classmates are